elatov/elatov.github.io/_posts/2014-02-27-esxi-backups-zfs-xsibackup.md

         stmfadm add-view -t tg1 600144F0876A

-6. If you don&#8217;t care about Target Groups, you can just add a view and allow everyone to access the LUN
+6. If you don't care about Target Groups, you can just add a view and allow everyone to access the LUN

         stmfadm add-view 600144F0876A